-OutlDD - Java Drag and Drop for Microsoft Outlook
+OutlDD - Drag and Drop from Outlook to Java

 OutlDD enables Java programs to make use of the special Micosoft Outlook drag&drop data format.
 It can be used with Java 6.0 to 11.0 on Microsoft Windows (7 to 10) and Microsoft Outlook 2003 to 2016.

 On Microsoft Windows, drag&drop information is passed in an IDataObject from the sender to the receiver.
 This object can contain several data types like bitmap, text, file name etc. Many of this types are known by the Java AWT/SWT/Swing/JavaFX.
 But the format used by Microsoft Outlook when dragging mails is not implemented.

 Because the AWT does not provide access to the underlying IDataObject, there is no way to add this functionality in pure Java.
 Thus, JNI code is required, to achieve mail drag&drop.